Nothing hits the spot better in cold weather than a hot, spiced chai latte!

 The caffeine content of a chai latte varies depending on whether it's made using loose tea, concentrates, syrups, tea sachets, or powders.

-Concentrates, loose-leaf tea, and tea sachets usually produce about 50 mg of caffeine per serving, while powders have a bit less.
+Concentrates, loose-leaf tea, and tea sachets typically contain about 50 mg of caffeine per serving, while powders have slightly less.
 Syrups generally have no caffeine.